Dates: September 23, 2017

 All practical evolutions, with the exception of some shallow water skills and the Firefighter Survival evolutions, are performed while wearing a Personal Flotation Device (PFD).
 No other prerequisites are required.

-Participants must wear either long pants and t-shirt (or wetsuit) and tennis shoes (or wetsuit booties).
+Participants must wear a wetsuit or swift water rescue dry suit, gloves, and rigid-sole wetsuit booties, water shoes or tennis shoes.
+Wetsuits can be rented from Aquaholics in Kennebunk or from a SCUBA dive shop.
 All participants must also wear a lifejacket and helmet, both provided by Lifesaving Resources, during the practical sessions.

 Individuals who participate in a Water Rescue Technician Course and who successfully complete the classroom session and the final written examination, but who cannot participate or successfully complete the practical session, will be awarded a Water Rescue Awareness certificate.